jalantechnologies/github-ci/docs/usage.md

 **Pre-requirements**

-- Account on DigitalOcean and API token with read/write access (See [this](https://docs.digitalocean.com/reference/api/create-personal-access-token/) for help).
-- Kubernetes cluster on DigitalOcean with nginx configured and mapped to domain (This example assumes - `production.myapp.com` to your load balancer.
-See [this](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nginx-ingress-on-digitalocean-kubernetes-using-helm) for help.)
-- Access and credentials for a Docker registry (This example uses Docker Hub - `registry.hub.docker.com`)
-- A valid `Dockerfile` on root of your project with entrypoint (See [this](https://github.com/jalantechnologies/boilerplate-mern/blob/main/Dockerfile) for example).

 - Account on AWS and credentials (Access key and secret).
 For required permissions, check [this](https://github.com/goartica/terraform-workspace-aws-projects-bionic/blob/main/iam.tf) out.
 - Kubernetes cluster on AWS with nginx configured and mapped to domain (This example assumes - `production.myapp.com` to your load balancer.
 See [this](https://aws.amazon.com/blogs/containers/exposing-kubernetes-applications-part-3-nginx-ingress-controller/) for help.)
 - Access and credentials for a Docker registry (This example uses ECR and assumes provided credentials have access to the ECR repository).